imuxsock: Unix Socket Input Module

 IgnoreTimestamp

-Ignore timestamps included in messages received from the input being defined.
+Ignores timestamps included in messages from this input.

 IgnoreOwnMessages